The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 The rolled cephalic fins form like horns.
 (Komodo, Indonesia, July 2016)

-Because yes, the mantas are lining up, in front of these coral spuds where small cleaning fishes live to rid them of their parasites! 😲 Positioned a few meters away from one of these "cleaning stations", I see them arriving in a squadron and lining up one behind the other, to quietly wait their turn!
+Yes, the mantas are queuing up in front of these coral patties, where little cleaning fish live to rid them of their parasites! 😲 Positioned just a few meters from one of these "cleaning stations", I can see them arriving in squadrons, lined up one behind the other, quietly waiting their turn!

 Fascinated, I stay in the same place, without moving, during about thirty minutes, without being able to detach my eyes from the spectacle, which starts again, without ending...